AugustUnderground/gace/docs/op0.md

 ### Reward

-The overall reward `r` is calculated based on individual performance
+By default the overall reward `r` is calculated based on individual performance
 parameters:

 ```